hg-pkgs/hgutils/cran-comments.md

 * This is a new release.

+## Additional info

+Uwe Ligges e-mailed me to elaborate more in the description file, so this submission is the same as previously but with a different description file.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.